omelancon/javascript-1/README.md

 *needs more examples*

 ## constants
 You should just use magic number and string literals.
-There is no point in confusing the reader with data hidden behind variables names, that are likely inappropriate.
+There is no point in confusing the reader with data are hidden behind variables names, that are likely inappropriate.
 ``` javascript
 // bad
 const USER_DEFAULT_COUNT = 5